Español

 Location of Hamstring Pain

 The proximal hamstring tendons connect the three hamstring muscles to the ischial tuberosity, a bone located in the buttocks at the bottom of the pelvis.
-The ischial tuberosity is also known as the SITS bone, due to the fact that it is the main area onto which we sit and a frequent area of pain in patients with proximal (close to the buttock) hamstring pain.
+The ischial tuberosity is also known as the SITS bone, as it is the main area on which we sit.
+Consequently, it is a frequent area of pain in patients with proximal (close to the buttock) hamstring pain.

 Anatomy of the Back (Posterior) of the Thigh